Hackchain/hackchain/README.md

    ends.
 If `irc yield` was executed - proceed to step 4
 4. `input` script is loaded to `0x2000` offset of the memory
 5. One opcode of `output` is executed
-6. If any `irq ...` was executed - the process ends with either captured or not captured coin (see step 3)
+6. If any `irq ...` was executed - the process ends with captured coin
 7. One opcode of `input` is executed
-8. If any `irq ...` was executed - step 7 is replaced by `no op`
+8. If any `irq ...` was executed - steps 7-8 are replaced by `no op`
-9. If number of opcodes executed in `output` after step 4 excdeeds `1024 * 1024`
+9. If number of opcodes executed in `output` after step 4 exceeds `1024 * 1024`
    - process terminates, and coin is not captured

 ### Scripts